GForrow/PlantDiary/README.md

 * A functional CRUD application created in Python, following best practices and design principles, which meets requirements set out on project management tool.
 * A functioning front-end website and integrated API's, using Flask.
-* Code fullt integrated into a Version Control System using Feature-Branch model, subsequently built through a CI server and deployed to a cloud-based virtual machine.
+* Code fully integrated into a Version Control System using Feature-Branch model, subsequently built through a CI server and deployed to a cloud-based virtual machine.

 <br>